What is Analytics as a Service – and what are the benefits?

 - Speed – the service is available instantly (or at least very quickly)

-- Cost – Large upfront expenditure on software and hardware is replaced by a (usually lower) subscription fee.
+- Cost – You pay a low subscription fee instead of making large upfront expenditure on software and hardware.
 You can also cancel the fees when you no longer need the service.

 - Flexibility – the amount of user licences you need can be increased or decreased